 If there has been a substantiated allegation against a member of staff, the school should work with the LADO to determine whether there are any improvements to be made to the school's procedures or practices to help prevent a similar event in the future.

-Ensuring the school teachers the children about Safeguarding and E-Safety through PSHEE.

-Ensuring the staff have the skills, the knowledge and the understanding to keep children safe who are looked after by the local authority.
+For instance, ensuring the school teaches the children about Safeguarding and E-Safety through PSHEE, ensuring the staff have the skills, the knowledge and the understanding to keep children safe who are looked after by the local authority.
 This includes ensuring that staff have the information they need about the child's status, contact arrangements with parents, care arrangements and delegated authority to carers and information about the Designated Senior Lead Teacher.